w3f-grants-archive/zk-snarks-with-substrate/blog/zk-snark-pallet.md

 }
 ```

 The second one is for Alice (and others), to send and validate their proofs.
 First, we will get already stored values for the public inputs and the verification key.
 Then we will store a proof and verify it with our Groth16 library.
-Depending on the verification result, we will send an appropriate event.
+Depending on the verification result we will send an appropriate event.

 ```
 pub fn verify(origin: OriginFor<T>, vec_proof: Vec<u8>) -> DispatchResult {